Johnny Carson: Uri Geller

 In 1973, television personality and self-proclaimed psychic Uri Geller appeared on The Tonight Show.
-In the NOVA documentary, "James Randi – Secrets of the Psychics," magician and skeptical activist James Randi recalls that Carson "had been a magician himself and was skeptical" of Geller's claimed paranormal powers, and so, prior to the date of taping, Randi was personally asked "to help prevent any trickery."
+In the NOVA documentary, "James Randi – Secrets of the Psychics," magician and skeptical activist James Randi recalls that Carson "had been a magician himself and was skeptical" of Geller's claimed paranormal powers, so prior to the date of taping, Randi was personally asked "to help prevent any trickery".
 Per Randi's advice, the show's staff prepared its own props without informing Geller and did not let Geller or his staff "anywhere near them."
 When Geller joined Carson on stage, he appeared surprised that he was not going to be interviewed, but instead was expected to display his abilities using the provided articles.
 Geller was unable to display any paranormal abilities, saying, "I don't feel strong" and expressing displeasure at feeling like he was being "pressed" to perform by Carson.
 According to Adam Higginbotham's November 7, 2014, article in The New York Times:

 The result was a legendary immolation, in which Geller offered up flustered excuses to his host as his abilities failed him again and again.
 "I sat there for 22 minutes, humiliated," Geller told me, when I spoke to him in September.
 "I went back to my hotel, devastated.
 I was about to pack up the next day and go back to Tel Aviv.
 I thought, That's it — I'm destroyed."